 We totally agree.
 Which is why we're back with a bunch of cover letter samples that deserve your attention.

 These 10 well-written career documents helped real job seekers find real jobs in real companies.
 They will teach you valuable lessons about the content and style of your own cover letter.

 So let's see what they have to say and how to use that information to your advantage.

-Here’s a well-structured cover letter that uses all the weapons of a smart editor.
-The use of bullet points, indentation, headlines and numbers make it a very readable document that tackles fatigue with fresh formatting.
+Here's a well-structured cover letter that uses all the weapons of a smart editor.
+The use of bullet points, indentation, headlines, and numbers make it a very readable document that tackles fatigue with fresh formatting.

 This cover letter also reminds us crude facts and raw dates belong to the resume.
-The cover letter should, on the other hand, include stories where you can elaborate things you list in your resume.
+The cover letter should, on the other hand, include stories where you can elaborate on things you list in your resume.

 If you're shooting for an intern position, recruiters need to see your enthusiasm and dedication already in your cover letter.
 But considering the scarcity of hard skills, you need to then turn your education to show you're a promising young professional.